mihiliii/DuoMeep/README.md

 # DuoMeep

 DuoMeep is a social platform built to help gamers find partners with matching interests and similar skill levels.
-The goal is to make it easy to connect with the right people - no more solo queue frustration.
-Currently focused on [League of Legends](https://www.leagueoflegends.com/).
+The goal is to make it easy to connect with the right people.
+Currently focused on game [League of Legends](https://www.leagueoflegends.com/).

 ## 🧰 Tech Stack